Trump's Venezuela Moves Follow Long History Of Intervention In Latin America

 With Trump campaigning for re-election, Weeks assessed from the speech that U.S. domestic politics are a strong force behind the president's push to oust Maduro.

-Former Ambassador Feeley says he hopes Trump takes a diplomatic path.
+Former ambassador Feeley says he hopes Trump takes a diplomatic path.
 The repercussions of a U.S. intervention in Venezuela would undermine recent progress made in the region, he says.

 "I think that the last 25 years of U.S. Latin American diplomacy have actually gone a long way," he says, "via trade agreements, people-to-people diplomacy to pushing back against that legacy."